 In our cartoon, we show a few hints of what your future might hold.
 Diagnostics, useful information, and innovation management are all critical paths to managing the process of innovation.
 We’ve talked in this space about creating a culture of innovation, of wiring your organization’s DNA for innovation.
 In 2018, you’ll hear a lot more from us on how your organization will need to learn to “think” its way through innovation and the type of thinking that’s required to do so.
 This is innovation of the “Yet to Come,” and it’s within your power to choose this future.

-Wherever you are on your innovation journey, we wish you a merry Christmas, joyful holidays, mistakes that offer gentle lessons learned, and the clarity, creativity and action you need to fuel your innovation future.
+Wherever you are on your innovation journey, we wish you a merry Christmas, joyful holidays, mistakes that offer gentle lessons learned, and the the bridge you need to fuel for your innovation future.